SpiritIT/timezonecomplete/doc/LDML.md

 * 'HH' is 24-hour, 'hh' is 12-hour.
 If you use AM/PM be sure to use 'hh' and otherwise 'HH'.
 * Parsing strings with time zones is only possible if there is whitespace or end-of-string after the zone name.
 * Time zones with a non-zero seconds offset (e.g. '-03:34:24') are not supported for parsing or formatting.
+* Two-digit years are interpreted as being in the 20th century if the digits are greater than (current local year + 50) and in 21th century otherwise.

 ### Internationalization